Go Back

 Copied

-A rack with cards bettors can use to choose their own numbers to purchase lottery tickets for the Saturday Oct.
-29, drawing of the Powerball lottery, are on a counter at a market in Prospect, Pa., Friday, Oct.
+A rack with cards bettors can use to choose their own numbers to purchase lottery tickets for a drawing of the Powerball lottery at a market in Prospect, Pennsylvania, on Oct.
 28, 2022.
-Saturday's jackpot projected winnings of an estimated $825 million is the fifth-highest in U.S. history.
 (AP Photo/Keith Srakocic)

 “I don’t understand why people who play the lottery aren’t more afraid of lightning,” joked comedian Kyle Kinane in his special Trampoline In A Ditch.
 “If you believe in those odds, shouldn’t you be like, ‘I got 20 bucks on the pick five.
 Wait, is that a storm?!'"
 Kinane went on, capping the bit with a two-word expletive meant to suggest sudden fear.